laurence702/assessment-api/README.md

 ----------

-Create a new mysql database with the name `nestjsrealworld`\
+Create a new mysql database with the name `assessmentapi`\
 (or the name you specified in the ormconfig.json)

 Copy TypeORM config example file for database settings